Years 3 and 4

 There will be opportunities to build on their speaking and listening skills by presenting orally to small groups and the whole class.
 They will be encouraged to be curious, ask questions and contribute to group discussions.

-In mathematics students will explore pattern and order, place value, shape, location and transformation.
+In mathematics, students will explore pattern and order, place value and shape.
+They will also focus on the operations of addition and subtraction, develop location and transformation skills and enhance chance and data understandings.
 Students will be encouraged to challenge their mathematical thinking through a range of ‘hands on’ activities, open ended learning tasks and direct instruction.

 In Australian History and Civics and Citizenship this semester, students will investigate from the perspective of the early European explorers and record their discoveries and feelings and record this information in a journal format.

 Students will also understand the importance of making decisions democratically , develop an understanding of who makes rules, why rules are important in a community and the consequences of rules not being followed.
 Students will investigate how and why people participate within communities and cultural and social groups.